oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Bazel is a build tool that builds code quickly and reliably.
-It is used to build the majority of Google's software.
+Bazel is a build tool that builds code quickly and reliably.It is used to build the majority of Google's software.

-**URL**
+**More Information**

 https://bazel.io/

 **Available Versions**::

+    3.6.0-GCCcore-9.3.0
     0.26.1-GCCcore-8.3.0
     0.29.1-GCCcore-8.3.0
     3.7.2-GCCcore-10.2.0
-    3.6.0-GCCcore-9.3.0

 Beast